 The Kentucky Eta chapter of Phi Delta Theta was chartered on May 6, 1966.
 The Phi Delta Chi local fraternity, led by Bill Hatter, began in the early 1960s.
 This group along with several other local fraternities decided to join together to form the first Phi Delta Theta chapter at Western Kentucky University.
-Led by Bond number one, Bill Hatter, the group hit the ground running and had immediate success.
+Led by Bond number one, Bill Hatter, the group hit the ground running and found immediate success.

 While numerous things about our local chapter have changed over the years, one thing has always remained the same: a tireless dedication to cultivating boys into men.
 Our chapter focuses on creating an environment that allows each member to become the greatest version of themselves.
 We will always hold true to our cardinal principles of friendship, sound learning, and moral rectitude, and through this mindset, we strive to make an impact on those around us, the communities we live in, and the world.